observablehq/plot/README.md

 at the expense of large values; it is a special case of the *pow* transform which has a configurable *scale*.**exponent** (0.5 for *sqrt*).
-A *log* transform is suitable for comparing orders of magnitude and can only be used when the domain does not include zero.
+A *log* transform is suitable for comparing orders of magnitude and can only be used when the domain does not include zero (for bar plots this means explicit non-zero start and end values are required).
 The base defaults to 10 and can be specified with the *scale*.**base** option; note that this only affects the axis ticks and not the scale’s behavior.
 A *symlog* transform is more elaborate, but works well with wide-range values that include zero; it can be